Nikon D300 vs Olympus E-P5

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D300 and Olympus PEN E-P5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the E-P5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D300 does not offer wifi capability.
+In contrast, the D300 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D300 (unlike the E-P5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D300 and the E-P5 have been discontinued, but can regularly be found used on eBay.
-The D300 was replaced by the Nikon D300S, while the E-P5 does not have a direct successor.
+The D300 was replaced by the Nikon D300S, while the E-P5 was followed by the Olympus E-P7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D300 and the Olympus E-P5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.